 Personnel from each of the participating agencies are divided among squads, creating equally diverse and strong teams.
 The tactical squads are responsible for the service of high-risk warrants, making entry, and effecting the arrest of barricaded subjects.
 They train a minimum of two days per month in all areas of SWAT operations.
 Personnel undergo a strenuous selection process prior to being assigned to the team.
 Members must maintain high standards of physical fitness as well as firearms and tactics proficiency to remain active with the team.

-The Negotiations element is responsible for gathering intelligence and directing crisis negotiations with barricaded subjects and hostage-takers.
-Negotiators undergo extensive training in the psychology of criminal activity and negotiations so as to achieve peaceful resolutions.
+The negotiations squads are responsible for gathering intelligence and conducting crisis negotiations with barricaded subjects and hostage-takers.
+Negotiators undergo extensive training in the psychology of criminal activity and negotiations in an effort to achieve peaceful resolutions.

-The Tactical Emergency Medical Support element provides emergency medical support to the entire SWAT team and suspects or victims requiring emergency medical services.
+The Tactical Emergency Medical Support element provides emergency medical support to the entire SWAT team as well as victims or suspects requiring emergency medical services.
 TEMS is staffed by paramedics from the Pima County Sheriff's Department.
-The paramedics are fully integrated into the Tactical element and respond to all missions where SWAT is involved.
+The paramedics are fully integrated into the tactical element and respond to all missions and training where SWAT is involved.

 « Return to Support Operations Division